Migration and asylum policy of the European Union: Changes of 2015

 Firstly, the EU provided financial and technical support to countries receiving the highest migration flows, particularly Greece.
 This facilitated humanitarian assistance, administrative border control procedures, and processing of asylum requests according to EU rules.
 Reception centers were established where newly arrived migrants underwent initial screening and were divided into those whose asylum claims could be considered and those whose onward travel was restricted.
 Transit centers were also organized for applicants awaiting asylum or other forms of international protection.

 Secondly, the EU concluded an agreement with Turkey defining the rights and obligations of both parties concerning migrants and refugees traveling through Turkey to Europe.
 Migrants who arrived illegally in Greece from Turkey would be returned to Turkey, and Europe would accept migrants only if their asylum claims were submitted and approved in Turkey.
 Turkish authorities were required to prevent smuggling and irregular migration to Europe.
 In exchange, the EU granted Syrian migrants the right to legal employment and education for children in Turkey, provided €3 billion in 2016–2017, accelerated visa liberalization for Turkish citizens, and resumed stalled negotiations on Turkey's accession to the EU.

 Thirdly, in accordance with commitments to restore compliance with the Schengen rules and establish strict border controls, additional resources were allocated to specialized services, including the European Border and Coast Guard Agency (Frontex) and the European Union Agency for Asylum (EUAA), which manages the Common European Asylum System (CEAS) for applicants.

 Additionally, on 22 September 2015, EU member states decided to allocate national quotas for refugees.
 This aimed to reduce migration pressure on countries such as Italy and Greece.
 Resettlement considered economic and demographic indicators such as GDP, population, unemployment rate, and the number of previously submitted asylum applications in each member state.

 2015–present

+Ursula von der Leyen, Indian Prime Minister Narendra Modi, and António Costa during the signing of the free trade and mobility agreement in New Delhi on 27 January 2026.

 The provisions of the New Pact on Migration and Asylum apply to migrants apprehended while illegally crossing an external EU border, such as those reaching the shores of Greece, Italy, or Spain via the Mediterranean Sea or Atlantic Ocean on boats operated by smugglers, estimated at 300,000 individuals in 2023.
 These provisions do not apply to legal migrants entering the EU (approximately 3.5 million in 2023) or to migrants who arrived legally but overstayed their visas (approximately 700,000 in 2023).

+On 10 February 2026 the European parliament voted for a new asylum policy and a EU-List of safe countries of origin.

+In January 2026, India and the European Union signed a mobility and migration partnership agreement alongside a free trade agreement aimed at expanding and simplifying legal pathways to the EU for Indian students and skilled workers.
+According to Ursula von der Leyen, easing visa processes and establishing secure migration pathways through the pact are crucial for addressing long-term labour shortages in the European market.